London - A Leading Sustainable Metropolis

 In order to encourage alternative cleaner forms of transit, and discourage excessive polluting ICE vehicle use, there is a levy imposed on vehicles entering Central London (the C-charge, implemented in 2003).

-Separately, there's also a ULEZ levy (now covering an area of almost 4 million London residents) for polluting ICE vehicles that do not meet Euro IV standards for petrol vehicles and diesel vehicles that do not meet Euro VI standards.
+Separately, there's also a ULEZ levy (now covering an area of almost 4 million London residents) for polluting ICE vehicles that do not meet Euro IV standards (for petrol-fueled vehicles).
+The ULEZ levy also applies to diesel vehicles that do not meet Euro VI standards.

-The ULEZ now applies to a larger area of London's roads than the C-charge and is an effective means to limit ICE vehicle use in London to a majority of efficient vehicles (vehicles that pass Euro IV/ Euro VI emission standards, depending on whether the vehicle runs on petrol/ or diesel).
+The ULEZ has expanded and now applies to a larger area of London's roads than the C-charge; and is an effective means to limit ICE vehicle use in London to a majority of efficient vehicles (vehicles that pass Euro IV/ Euro VI emission standards, depending on whether the vehicle runs on petrol or diesel).

 Fully electric vehicles qualify for this exemption to C-charge levies (it costs £10 each year to apply for and to renew the Cleaner Vehicle Discount, and qualify for the exemption).